Our Curriculum - What Makes us Magic

 teachers give attention to every piece of the environment making it a place of discovery, as it is considered the "third teacher” assisting in the child’s learning.

-In the Over Three Centre, on Monday mornings Suzie, Adrienne, Brie and Jo lead our Kapa Haka Group where a group of our older, interested children are extending their bicultural knowledge and understanding with waiata, haka, poi, action songs and guitar.
+In the Over Three Centre, on Monday mornings Adrienne, Brie and Jo lead our Kapa Haka Group where a group of our older, interested children are extending their bicultural knowledge and understanding with waiata, haka, poi, action songs and guitar.

-Every Thursday morning in the Over Three Centre, Suzie leads a specialised one hour music and movement session packed with carefully selected experiences that stimulate and develop children's brains.
+Every Thursday morning in the Over Three Centre, the teachers offer a music and movement session packed with carefully selected experiences that stimulate and develop children's brains.
 The sessions help children to develop the fundamental skills required for formal literacy and numeracy learning.
 A wide range of songs and resources and a fast-paced, ever-changing programme keep the group engaged, moving, learning and having fun.